aviadr1/telxcc/README.md

 * multiplatform (Mac, Windows and Linux @ x86, ARM etc.)
 * modern (fully supports UTF-8, conforms to ETSI 300 706 Presentation Level 1.5)
 * stable
-* high performing (on Macbook with Intel SSD it processes TS files at speed over 200 MiBps, with less than 30 % of 1 CPU core utilization, SSD is the bottleneck)
+* high performing (on Macbook with Intel SSD it processes TS files at speed over 200 MiB/s, with less than 30 % of 1 CPU core utilization, SSD is the bottleneck)
 * well tested (each version is automatically tested against English, German, Czech, Norwegian, Swedish and Slovenian TS files)

 ## Compiled binaries and other downloads